QwenLM/Qwen-VL/README.md

   <br>

 ## News and Updates
+* ```2023.9.25``` 🚀🚀🚀 We update Qwen-VL-Chat with more robust Chinese instruction-following ability, improved understanding of web pages and table images and better dialogue performance (Touchstone: CN: 401.2->481.7, EN: 645.2->711.6).
 * ```2023.9.12``` 😃😃😃 We now support finetuning on the Qwen-VL models, including full-parameter finetuning, LoRA and Q-LoRA.
 * ```2023.9.8``` 👍👍👍 Thanks to [camenduru](https://github.com/camenduru) for contributing the wonderful [Colab](https://github.com/camenduru/Qwen-VL-Chat-colab).
 Everyone can use it as a local or online Qwen-VL-Chat-Int4 Demo tutorial on one 12G GPU.
 * ```2023.9.5``` 👏👏👏 Qwen-VL-Chat achieves SOTAs on [MME Benchmark](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation), a comprehensive evaluation benchmark for multimodal large language models.
 It measures both perception and cognition abilities on a total of 14 subtasks.